To manage our website content effectively, we often make use of multiple stacks and store content and related assets in respective stacks.

 - Create a content type and add the Custom field to it.

-- In the Edit Properties section, under Select Extension, select the extension that we have created for this exercise.
+- Under Select Extension, select the extension that we have created for this exercise.

 Next, create an entry for this content type, and you will see your custom field (the name of our custom field is "asset") in action.